SingTown/mask-tflite/README.md

 ## Note:

 1. only OpenMV 4 Plus can be used.
-2. my sample only uploaded a single person picture.
-If there are more than one person in the test screen, the accuracy is not credible.
+2. my sample only uploaded single person images.
+If there are more than one person in the test image, the accuracy is not credible.
 3. I don't use background class, the classifier only knows whether the face is wearing a mask.
 If the test image has no face, the accuracy is not credible.

 ## To use: